 Here’s a perfect salad/side that just screams Summer!
 Maybe that’s why Chef Joe Kindred (Kindred’s Restaurant in Davidson, North Carolina – yep, the same restaurant responsible for Kindred’s Milk Bread) named the original recipe “Summer Bean Salad.”

-I had to adapt his recipe a bit (sorry Chef) but kept in everything good and retained those Southern roots – there’s corn and baby limas, fresh green beans and garden fresh tomatoes.
+I had to adapt his recipe a bit (sorry Chef) but kept in everything good and retained those Southern roots – there are corn and baby limas, fresh green beans, and garden-fresh tomatoes.
 A few radishes add a crunch and a home-made vinaigrette (based on broth) drives those flavors home.

 In his original recipe, the chef doctored up some chicken broth with a piece of country ham as a shortcut.
 Since I never have country ham just hanging around, but I usually have a ham bone, hock or ham broth stashed in the freezer, I changed things up.

 I made ham broth using my homemade ham stock recipe, then simmered the limas in that rich broth and let them sit.
 Really, for the flavor, making the broth is SO worth it (and then you’ll have broth for soup later, too.)
 The broth gives a hit of salty sweetness that is beautifully balanced by the bite of the brash cider vinegar.